 As mentioned, taking an ACSM personal trainer practice test is your best bet for knowledge checking for your readiness for the ACSM personal trainer test.
 ACSM practice exams are available in several of the Trainer Academy ACSM study guides.

-As always, you can make use of the free study guide and practice tests available on Trainer Academy to gauge yourself for any of the exams below.
+As always, you can make use of the free study guide and practice tests available on Trainer Academy to gauge your level of preparedness for any of the exams.

 Pros and Cons